Ouranosinc/Magpie/docs/permissions.rst

     When executing requests under scopes ``/users`` and ``/groups``, responses without query parameter modifiers (see `perm_example`_) are by default `Applied Permissions`_.
 These are also scoped under a *single context* at a given time (:term:`User` or :term:`Group`), depending on the request path being executed.
-They determine which access rights will be granted or denied for the respective :term:`User` or :term`Group`.
+They determine which access rights will be granted or denied for the respective :term:`User` or :term:`Group`.

 .. _`direct permissions`: